- General Questions

 - I've been rowing, but I haven't entered meters in my logbook in a while.
 Can I enter the meters in one bulk entry?

 Yes, you can.
 You may want to make a note to yourself in the Comments field for that entry.
-If any workouts were rowed prior to May 1 (the beginning of the ranking year), then those meters must be entered as monthly totals under Historical Meters in the History section of your logbook.
+If any workouts were rowed prior to May 1 (the beginning of each logbook and ranking year), then those meters must be entered as monthly totals under Historical Meters in the History section of your logbook.
 See Workout History below for details.

 - The number of meters I've rowed in life do not match the lifetime meter total in my logbook.
 How can I correct my logbook total?

-If you have many meters to enter that are from the current ranking year, you can add the meters as one bulk entry in your logbook.
+If you have many meters to enter that are from the current logbook and ranking year, you can add the meters as one bulk entry in your logbook.
 (You may want to make a note to yourself in the Comments field for that entry.)
-If the meters were rowed prior to May 1 (the beginning of the ranking year), then those meters must be entered as monthly totals under Historical Meters in the History section of your logbook.
+If the meters were rowed prior to May 1 (the beginning of each logbook and ranking year), then those meters must be entered as monthly totals under Historical Meters in the History section of your logbook.
 See Workout History below for details.

 - How can I change the view settings to be able to see more or fewer workouts on my logbook page?